sumotoy/CAT9552/README.md

 An Arduino/Teensy3 library for ON semiconductors CAT 9552 led driver

+This chip ha 2 internal timers so every single led can be:
+ - off
+ - on
+ - blinking 1 (as timer1 settings)
+ - blinking 2 (as timer2 settings)

+The chip works in I2C and library take care of everithing, see example.

+Chip description

 The CAT9552 is a 16−channel, parallel input/output port expander
 optimized for LED On/Off and blinking control.
 Each individual LED